ispolkom/muntyan-photonics.su/EN_THEORY.md

-# Theory of Resonant Spatial Encoding of Information (Complete Version)
+# Theory of Resonant Spatial Encoding of Information

 ## Abstract